 • No BPR applies (investment property).

-• The £2m value is in the founder's estate.
+• The £2m value is in your estate.

-• The growth that has accrued to the children's B-shares since formation is not in the founder's estate.
+• The growth that has accrued to the children's B-shares since formation is not in your estate.
 This is the structural saving the FIC delivers.

-The saving comes from the growth-share accrual mechanism over the lifetime of the FIC, not from BPR on death.
+The saving comes from growth-share accrual over the lifetime of the FIC, not from BPR on death.

 Governance and Control